 Why do we try to fill the void through another?
 And more importantly, how do we know when we’re doing it?

-Simply put, we know it when we’ve lost relationship with our self.
+Simply put, we know it when we’ve lost a relationship with ourselves.
 We abandon intra-personal love for inter-personal love.
 Intra meaning the love within.
 Inter between self and other.

 We forget our self, diminish our self.